cliffano/bob/README.md

     Delete build/

     lint:
-    Run `nodelint` against all .js files under lib/ and custom files configured in app.build.lint if any
+    Run `nodelint` against all .js files under ./ and custom files configured in app.build.lint if any

-    test-unit:
+    test:
     Run `vows` against all .js files under test/

     package:
     Create a .tar.gz package of the source at build/package/